fuatakgun/eufy_security/README.md

 2- Lock is not supported yet - https://github.com/fuatakgun/eufy_security/issues/23

 3- Motion sensor is not supported yet - https://github.com/fuatakgun/eufy_security/issues/22

-4- Some hosts are freezing when p2p stream is enabled, downgrade video quality as workaround or get latest codebase to test changes. - https://github.com/fuatakgun/eufy_security/issues/20

 # Troubleshooting
 1- Create a separate account for HA integration as that account will be logged out automatically from mobile app when HA integration logged in.
 Do not forget to share your cameras with your new account and enable notifications for them.
 This integration depends on push notifications to catch events.